What Happened to The Factionist after the Shark Tank Pitch?

 Barbara Corcoran believes that the figures just don’t add up for her.
 She regrets not being able to declare herself in, but she is also out.

 “I’m worried that my shirt will say, ‘I invested, and I lost 100% of my money,'” says Daymond John.
-The final Shark has been sent.
+The final Shark went out.

 What Happened to The Factionist Following His Shark Tank Pitch?